tapskarumm/smart-workout-tracker/README.md

 # Smart Workout Tracker

- A recruiter-ready Python project to track workouts, analyze performance, and visualize progress.
+ A Python project to track workouts, analyze performance, and visualize progress.

  ## Overview